 After checking the correctness of the listed information invites may be dispatched e-mailwise.

-Registering for tests using registering form
+Registering for tests using a registering form

 Persons invited to Mindfindr tests can be directed to tests using registering form, in which those invited are supposed to fill their names and contact information (email address and phone number).

-Providing access to registering form
+Providing access to the registering form

 The URL-address for a particular test is defined after creating the test, using the “Registration” -link in the right side of the navigating space.